 As rollouts like these affects more and more platforms.
 This means the platforms and their advertisers are going to have less and less data to use in evaluating what’s working and what’s not.
 Current estimates are that 30-40% of the conversion tracking data will be lost by the platforms.
 This includes all of the businesses, brands, and advertisers that use them.
 Imagine paying $1000 to run an ad.
 In return, you don’t get any information about how that ad performed, or whether it actually generated any leads or sales for your business whatsoever.
 Who would do that?
 For professionals who make their living helping companies create value from data, the enormity of problems this “cookieless society movement” will create should be beyond obvious.

 For data professionals, these changes are like taking food right out of our mouths.

 No more free Facebook, Google, IG, what have you – someone has to pay.
 If you don’t allow advertisers to pay for the service for you, then you’ll ultimately have to pay yourself.

 So unfortunately, data privacy isn’t a simple matter.

-One last thing, the data privacy officer is the data pro that is responsible for managing data privacy issues like we just discussed.
+One last thing, the data privacy officer is the data pro.
+The person is responsible for managing data privacy issues like we just discussed.
 It is one of the 50 emerging data roles I report on in my Data Superhero Quiz.
-This is a fast, fun, 45-second quiz for data pros, to help you uncover the optimal role for you given your passions, skillsets and personality.
+This is a fast, fun, 45-second quiz for data pros!
+It aims to help you uncover the optimal role for you given your passions, skillsets and personality.

-Hey, and if you liked this post, I’d really appreciate it if you’d share the love with your peers by sharing it on your favorite social network by clicking on one of the share buttons below!
+Hey!
+If you liked this post, I’d really appreciate it if you’d share the love with your peers!
+Share it on your favorite social network by clicking on one of the share buttons below!

 NOTE: This description contains affiliate links that allow you to find the items mentioned in this article and support the channel at no cost to you.
 While this blog may earn minimal sums when the reader uses the links, the reader is in NO WAY obligated to use these links.
 Thank you for your support!